Is the Dominican Republic safe for travelers in 2022?

 To help you with your trip, I’ve drummed up a set of safety tips to keep you from harm’s way:

 - Keep dummy wallets for pickpockets and keep your money hidden away.
-Bras, money belts, or secret bag compartments will do.
+Bras, neck wallets, or secret bag compartments will do.

 - Make sure to use trusted and accredited hotels/hostels.
 Then once you’ve booked your room, book taxis or buses through the hotel.